myyk/git-democracy/README.md

 ## How it works

-When a Pull Request is made to your repository's main branch, a new comment is posted by the action on the PR automatically as a place for :thumbsup:/
+When a Pull Request is made to your repository's main branch, a new comment is posted by the action that shows the status of the vote (which will generally be a not passing vote).
-:thumbsdown: votes to be cast.

-Only configured voters are counted.
-Votes are counted when the action is rerun by manual rerunning it.
-Failed votes will list reasons why the vote failed in the action's error messaging.
+Approvals or Requesting Changes on the Pull Request is the mechanism to cast a vote.
+Although, only configured voters are counted.
+Failed votes will list the reasons why the vote failed in the action's error messaging.

-When a Pull Request is update, it will clear the voting and restart the vote with the default settings.
+When a Pull Request is update, it will clear the vote as the Pull Request reviews are cleared.

 ## Usage